William Colby: CIA HQ: Director

 the moral role of CIA as a defender, not a preventer, of civil rights, an attempt to rebut the then emerging revelations of CIA and NSA domestic spying.
 He also mentioned a number of reforms intended to limit excessive classification of governmental information.

-President Gerald Ford, advised by Henry Kissinger and others concerned by Colby's controversial openness to Congress and distance from the White House, replaced Colby late in 1975 with George H. W. Bush during the so-called Halloween Massacre in which Secretary of Defense Schlesinger was also replaced (by Donald Rumsfeld).
+President Gerald Ford, advised by Henry Kissinger and others concerned by Colby's controversial openness to Congress and distance from the White House, replaced Colby late in 1975 with George H. W. Bush during the Halloween Massacre in which Secretary of Defense Schlesinger was also replaced (by Donald Rumsfeld).
 Colby was offered the position of United States Permanent Representative to NATO but turned it down.

 Later career

 In 1977 Colby founded a D.C. law firm, Colby, Miller & Hanes, with Marshall Miller, David Hanes, and associated lawyers, and worked on public policy issues.
 In consonance with his long-held liberal views, Colby became a supporter of the nuclear freeze and of reductions in military spending.
 He practiced law and advised various bodies on intelligence matters.
 During that period, he also wrote two books, both of which were memoirs of his professional life, combined with discussions of history and policy.
 One was titled Honorable Men: My Life in the CIA; the other, on Vietnam and his long involvement with American policy there, was called Lost Victory.
 In the latter book, Colby argued that the U.S.–South Vietnamese counterinsurgency campaign in Vietnam had succeeded by the early 1970s and that South Vietnam could have survived if the U.S. had continued to provide support after the Paris Accords.
 The topic remains open and controversial, but some recent scholarship, including by Lewis "Bob" Sorley, supports Colby's arguments.

-Colby also lent his expertise and knowledge, along with Oleg Kalugin, to the Activision game Spycraft: The Great Game, which was released shortly before his death.
+Colby lent his expertise and knowledge, along with Oleg Kalugin, to the Activision game Spycraft: The Great Game, which was released shortly before his death.
 Both Colby and Kalugin played themselves in the game.
 Colby was a member of the National Coalition to Ban Handguns.
 His name appears on a note to Senator John Heinz dated July 5, 1989, as a "National Sponsor."
 At the time of the Senate hearings to confirm his appointment, Colby was relentlessly grilled about The Family Jewels, a secret 693-page report ordered by Schlesinger, directed by Colby, and compiled by CIA's own Inspector General's Office.
 It dealt with what Colby calls "some mistakes," specifically CIA abuses ranging from assassination plans to dosing people with mind-control drugs to domestic spying.